Caellwyn/south-king-county-opportunity-youth/README.md

 1. A public GitHub repository with a well organized directory structure (this structure has been provided for you in this project, but will not be provided in future projects)
 2. An `environment.yml` file that contains all the necessary packages needed to recreate your conda environment.
     - Start with the provided `environment.yml`, then as you install any additional packages be sure to [export](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#exporting-the-environment-yml-file) the new version and commit the changes in git.
+    - For Windows users, generate a `windows.yml` based on the provided `windows.yml`
+    - For Linux users, generate a `linux.yml` based on the provided `linux.yml`
 3. A standalone `src/` directory that stores all relevant source code.
     - Although you may not be able to achieve this goal in Mod 1, we encourage you to package code into .py files and store them in src, then import the functions into the appropriate notebooks.
 Be ware of premature optimization, however.
 Don't try to package your code before it works.
     - All functions have docstrings that act as [professional-quality documentation](http://google.github.io/styleguide/pyguide.html#381-docstrings).